8ctavio/vergil/apps/docs/src/utilities/functions.md

 #### Parameters

 - **`obj`** — Object to perform key verification on.
-- **`required`** —  Expected `required` and `optional` keys to be present in the object.
+- **`keys`** —  Expected `required` and `optional` keys to be present in the object.
 Optional keys verification is only performed for `strict = true`.
 As an array, `keys` represents the required keys only.
 - **`strict`** — Whether non-required keys are allowed.
 If optional keys are specified, object's non-required keys must be `optional` keys.
 Defaults to `true`.

 #### Return value

 - `if(optional.length && strict)`: Whether all required keys are a subset of object keys and all object's non-required keys are a subset of optional keys.
-- `else if(strict)`: Whether all required keys are a subset of object keys.
+- `else if(strict)`: Whether all required keys are are equal to the object keys.
-- `else`: Whether all required keys are are equal to the object keys.
+- `else`: Whether all required keys are a subset of object keys.

 #### Examples